 Why Choose The Brannon Law Firm?

 One of the most important steps you’ll take in this process is calling a truck accident lawyer in Dayton.
-The attorneys at The Brannon Law Firm have been representing victims of truck accidents in the Dayton area since 1975.
+The personal injury attorneys at The Brannon Law Firm have been representing victims of truck accidents in the Dayton area since 1975.
 When you contact our firm, you have the comfort of knowing that one of our partners will be working personally on your case.
 We are committed to protecting your right to compensation, whether it’s through a settlement process or by taking your case to trial.
 We hold the liable parties accountable for their actions and won’t stop fighting for you until you receive the compensation to which you’re entitled.

 It is important to act quickly after being involved in a serious truck accident so that evidence can be preserved.
 Most trucking companies and their insurers will immediately send an investigator to the accident scene and try and blame the other driver.
 When this happens, you need a truck accident attorney to protect your rights.
 For example, The Brannon Law Firm got a large settlement in a trucking case where a semi-truck crossed over the center line of the roadway striking our client’s vehicle and killed her instantly.
 At the time, the road was covered with snow and ice.
 The trucking company tried to blame our client because there were no skid marks on the road and the truck driver claimed that our client’s car veered into his line instead.
 Had we not been immediately contacted by the victim’s family, the little evidence that was left would have literally melted away with the snow and ice.
 Due to the quick response by our client’s family and our attorneys, we were able to document the marks in the ice to prove that the truck driver was the one who crossed over the center line.

 What to Do After a Truck Accident in Dayton, Ohio